EffectOrientedProgramming/book/Chapters/04_Configuration.md

 Effects need access to external systems thus are unpredictable.
 It is great to have these abilities for responding to the messiness of the real world, but we want to be able to test our programs in a predictable way.
-So how do we write tests for effects that are predictable?
+So how do we write tests for Effects that are predictable?
 With ZIO we can replace the external systems with predictable ones when running our tests.
 Rather than actually trying to get bread from our living, fallible friend, we can create an ideal friend that will always give us `Bread`.